In March of 2022, Google first announced that it will begin sunsetting the old version of Google Analytics (Universal Analytics) on July 1, 2023.

 So, if you want to be able to use any historical data after July 1, 2023, it’s important to start sending that data into your Google Analytics 4 property right now.

 After this date, there will be no way to send additional data to Universal Analytics for analysis and comparison.
 In short, Universal Analytics will just stop working.
 You’ll be able to access it to see your data, but it won’t track your site traffic anymore.

 This is why the sooner you can start tracking with Google Analytics 4, the more history you will build up in regards to your website’s performance and traffic.

 Nearly everything has changed with Google Analytics 4!

 While the list of official changes continues to grow by the day, the main things that we believe will have an immediate impact on most users are:

 1. The Reporting Interface is Completely New

-If you like to do analysis inside Google Analytics, you’ll notice that the new version looks much different.
+If you like to analyze data inside Google Analytics, you’ll notice that the new version looks much different.
 Previous reports have been renamed or removed, and in some cases, entire metrics are gone.

 GA4 allows you to build your own customized reports, but you can expect a steep learning curve.